Yama: Vana Parva

-In the Tirtha-yatra Parva (Book 3, Varna Parva, CXLII), Lomasa tells Yudhishthira "in days of yore, there was (once) a terrible time in the Satya Yuga when the eternal and primeval Deity [Krishna] assumed the duties of Yama.
-And, O thou that never fallest off, when the God of gods began to perform the functions of Yama, there died not a creature while the births were as usual."

-This led to an increase in the population and the Earth sinking down "for a hundred yojanas.
-And suffering pain in all her limbs."
-The earth sought the protection of Narayana, who incarnated as a boar (Varaha) and lifted her back up.

 Udyoga Parva

 In the Udyoga Parva, it is stated that the wife of Yama is called Urmila or Dhumorna.

 Bhagavad Gita

 In the Bhagavad Gita, part of the Mahabharata, Krishna states:

 Of the celestial Naga snakes I am Ananta; of the aquatic deities I am Varuna.
 Of departed ancestors I am Aryamā and among the dispensers of law I am Yama, lord of death.